 We evaluate hedge effectiveness at the inception of the hedge prospectively as well as retrospectively, and record any ineffective portion of the hedging instruments in interest and other income (expense), net in our condensed consolidated statements of income.
-The time value of purchased contracts is recorded in interest and other income (expense), net in our condensed consolidated statements of income.
+The time value of purchased contracts is recorded in interest and other income (expense), net in our condensed consolidated statements of statements of income.

 The bank counterparties to these contracts expose us to credit-related losses in the event of their nonperformance which are largely mitigated with collateral security agreements that provide for collateral to be received or posted when the net fair value of certain financial instruments fluctuates from contractually established thresholds.
 In addition, the Company enters into master netting arrangements which have the ability to further limit credit-related losses with the same counterparty by permitting net settlement of transactions.
-Our hedging policy also establishes maximum limits for each counterparty to mitigate any concentration of risk.